Dhyanimani

 Dhyanimani is an Indian Marathi language film directed by Chandrakant Kulkarni.
 The film stars Mahesh Manjrekar, Ashwini Bhave, Abhijeet Khandkekar and Mrunmayee Deshpande.
-Music by Ajit Parab.
+The film's music is composed by Ajit Parab.
 The film was released on 10 February 2017.

 Synopsis

-Parents-to-be Samir and Aparna go on a weekend trip to visit Sada, Shalini and their son Mohit.
-However, their stay turns eerie when they unveil a dark secret about the happy family.
+Parents-to-be Samir and Aparna take a weekend trip to visit Sada, Shalini, and their son, Mohit.
+However, their stay becomes eerie when they uncover a dark secret about the seemingly happy family.